avaframe/AvaFrame/docs/moduleAna4Stats.rst

 A set of multiple avalanche simulations is required to generate these maps.
 The simulations can be generated with com1DFA using a parameter variation, different release-, entrainment- or resistance scenarios.
-``runProbAna.py`` gives a example: avalanche simulations for the hockey topography are performed with varying release thickness.
+:py:mod:`runScripts.runProbAna` gives a example: avalanche simulations for the hockey topography are performed with varying release thickness.
 A probability map based on peak pressure is generated.
 The output is a raster file (.asc) with values ranging from 0-1.
 0 meaning that no simulation exceeded the threshold in this point in space.
 1 on the contrary means that all simulations exceeded the threshold.